 On the International Day of Families, we are highlighting the significance of investing in family-friendly workplaces, and our guest for this episode is Mr. Suranga Herath, CEO of English Tea Shop Organic.
 He discusses the company's vision, initiatives, and their impact on the business.

 English Tea Shop Organic's goal is to improve agriculture in Sri Lanka through organic farming and direct collaboration with small farmers.
 The company prioritises empowering farmers and enhancing employee ownership, aiming to become a majority employee-owned business.
-The company follows a "Super Java" business model, based on creating shared value with the communities they work with and the communities that work for them.
-They have implemented open book management and significant employee ownership.
+The company follows a "Prajãva" philosophy (which translates to the word “community” in Sinhalese); it is a transformative mindset, where a business evolves from being a mere part of the community to becoming its beating heart and soul.
+Hence, by prioritising the interests of its community, English Tea Shop Organic can foster stronger and more meaningful relationships, all while creating shared value for everyone involved.
+They have implemented open book management and are significantly employee-owned.

 Mr. Herath emphasises the importance of investing in employees' families and suppliers, as relationships go beyond the workplace, and a business's success depends on the well-being of its people.
 English Tea Shop's business model prioritises people over profits through conscious capitalism.
 By investing in the families of its staff, employees, and suppliers, the company helps to solve social inequality through a conscious capitalist model.

 Empowering societies is crucial to facing climate and nature crises, and the company aims to leave a legacy that proves the world's wealth can be distributed better through business.
 Mr. Herath plans to be transparent with communities, customers, trade customers, and distributors about the program's benefits and details.
 Collaborating with customers can amplify the impact on communities, making it a win-win situation for everyone involved.